How to stay motivated with slow weight loss

 Here’s the truth: whether you want to lose 10 pounds or 40 pounds, weight loss never happens overnight.

 And it’s frustrating.
-So frustrating you kinda just wanna throw the scale out the window most days.
+So frustrating you kinda just want to throw the scale out the window most days.

 When your progress doesn’t happen as fast as you hoped, you’re more likely to lose motivation to keep going.
 Because sometimes it truly feels like nothing you do works.